Woosmap/AndroidExamples/AndroidSimpleExamples/WoosmapGeofencing/README.md

 ## For Android version >= 8
 You have to declare a channel in the MainActivity https://developer.android.com/training/notify-user/channels.html

-Or create it by calling `createWoosmapNotifChannel()` from the woosmap object in the onCreate function
+Or create it by calling `createWoosmapNotifChannel()` from the Woosmap object in the onCreate function
 ```java
 protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);